GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 - **Quantum threats are a hard cap**: if not addressed, they can undermine both physical and AI-derived reserves.
 - **Unified modeling is essential**: considering all three factors together provides a **predictive lens** for policy, investment, and allocation in RoboTorq.

+---

-This appendix closes the loop, showing how **RoboTorq can manage physical, computational, and informational resources while preemptively addressing technological shocks**, ensuring the system remains stable and beneficial under multiple futuristic scenarios.
+This closes the loop, showing how **RoboTorq can manage physical, computational, and informational resources while preemptively addressing technological shocks**, ensuring the system remains stable and beneficial under multiple futuristic scenarios.